samsongourevitch/Enea_test/README.md

 The first step was accomplished thanks to the pca method, indeed this method is useful to project the points onto a plane where they are easily clustered.
 Geometrically, this plane is the plan orthogonal to the plane to which the wire belong.
 In the case where there was multiple cables in the same plane but on different levels, like in the medium file, we simply apply this method two times, once vertically, and once horizontically.

-Next, we have to cluster the points which are now in 1D, this is done by sorting them and considering that we change from a cluster to another (therefore an wire to another) when the gap is bigger than a certain epsilon which we took equal to 0.2.
+Next, we have to cluster the points which are now in 1D, this is done by sorting them and considering that we change from a cluster to another (therefore a wire to another) when the gap is bigger than a certain epsilon which we took equal to 0.2.
 This means that the wires to which the points belonged were spaced more than epsilon.

 Once we have those clusters, we can trace the original points back to the cable to which they belong.